-The first section features a discussion of the data and methodology used to create the portfolios, which are the focus of the analysis in the Report, as well as an overview of the Size Study, Risk Study, and High-Financial-Risk Study (with examples of how to use each of these studies to estimate cost of equity capital.
-This is followed by a new section on properly using the "C" Exhibits to further refine cost of equity capital (COE).
-Appendices, a Glossary of terms, and a new "frequently asked questions" (FAQ) section are also included:
+The first section features a discussion of the data and methodology used to create the portfolios, which are the focus of the analysis in the Report, as well as an overview of the Size Study, Risk Study, and High-Financial-Risk Study (with examples of how to use each of these studies to estimate cost of equity capital).
+This is followed by a section on properly using the "C" Exhibits to further refine cost of equity capital (COE).
+Appendices, a Glossary of terms, and a "frequently asked questions" (FAQ) section are also included:

-- Portfolio Methodology: A discussion of the data and methodology used to create the portfolios, which are the focus of the analysis in the Report. - Size Study: Analyzes the relationship between equity returns and company size, using up to eight measures of company size (i.e. "size measures"). - Risk Study: Analyzes the relationship between equity returns and accounting-based fundamental risk measures. - High-Financial-Risk Study: Analyzes the relationship between equity returns and high-financial-risk, as measured by the Altman z-Score. - C Exhibits: The C Exhibits can help Report users to further refine their COE estimates by comparing their subject company's fundamental risk factors to the fundamental risk factors of the companies that comprise the 25 Size Study portfolios. - Appendices: Definitions of Compustat data items, and a summary of changes from previous versions of the Report (over time). - Glossary: A list of important terms with accompanying definitions. - FAQ: Answers to some of the most frequently asked questions about the Report.
+- Portfolio Methodology: A discussion of the data and methodology used to create the portfolios, which are the focus of the analysis in the Report. - Size Study: Analyzes the relationship between equity returns and company size, using up to eight measures of company size (i.e. "size measures"). - Risk Study: Analyzes the relationship between equity returns and accounting-based fundamental risk measures. - High-Financial-Risk Study: Analyzes the relationship between equity returns and high-financial-risk, as measured by the Altman z-Score. - C Exhibits: The C Exhibits can help Report users to further refine their COE estimates by comparing their subject company's fundamental risk factors to the fundamental risk factors of the companies that comprise the 25 Size Study portfolios. - Appendices: Definitions of Compustat data items (Appendix A); summary of changes from previous versions of the Report (Appendix B); Overview of Duff & Phelps' recommended U.S. ERP and matching risk-free rate (Appendix C). - Glossary: A list of important terms with accompanying definitions. - FAQ: Answers to some of the most frequently asked questions about the Report.

-How the 2012 Report is Organized
+How the 2013 Report is Organized